SummaryRead the full fact sheet

 Several factors can make heart failure symptoms worse, including:

-- anaemia (a condition where the blood doesn’t have enough healthy red blood cells)
+- (a condition where the blood doesn’t have enough healthy red blood cells)

-- too much salt, fluid, or alcohol in your diet
+- too much , fluid, or l in your diet

 - not taking prescribed heart failure medicines.